Michelle Amri, MPA, PhD

-Prior to beginning my doctoral studies, my work has largely been centred in public health policy, global health, and health promotion.
-For example, through my work with the WHO, I had the opportunity to discuss smoke-free cities with mayors of the Association of Southeast Asian Nations, evaluate the Healthy Cities initiative in the Western Pacific Region, design a multi-sectoral national policy in Lao PDR, among other experiences.
+Prior to beginning my doctoral studies, my work was largely centred in public health policy, global health, and health promotion.
+For example, through my work with the WHO, I had the opportunity to evaluate the Healthy Cities initiative in the Western Pacific Region, design a multisectoral national policy in Lao PDR, among other experiences.
 I have also worked in several policy capacities for the Ontario Public Service, both at the Ministry of Health and Long-term Care and Ministry of Community and Social Services.
-I continue to consult in the field of global health, having most recently worked for the WHO Regional Office for Africa on COVID-19, and subsequently, UHC policy action.
+I continue to consult in the field of global health, having most recently consulted for the WHO HQ and the Regional Office for Africa.

-I have served as a Steering Committee member for MentorNet, a volunteer-run global health mentorship program offered through the Canadian Society for International Health, for several years and counting.
+I am on the Board of Directors for the Canadian Association for Global Health (CAGH), have helped organize the Canadian Conference on Global Health over the past several years, and was a conference co-chair for 2023.
 I have also helped organize the PEace, Global health, And SUStainability (PEGASUS) conference in 2018 and am an Honorary Advisory Board Member for the PEGASUS Institute.
-I was recently named to the list of Canadian Women in Global Health and recognized with a Rising Star Award from Health Promotion Canada.
+I am also a member of the WHO Collaborating Centre for Knowledge Translation and Health Technology Assessment in Health Equity.
+I was named to the list of Canadian Women in Global Health, recognized with a Rising Star Award from Health Promotion Canada, and awarded a Sovereign’s Medal for Volunteers from the Governor General of Canada.

-In my free time, I enjoy travelling, hiking, and playing board games (especially Settlers of Catan).
+I enjoy travelling, casually hiking, and playing board games.

-PhD Candidate, Dalla Lana School of Public Health, University of Toronto
+PhD in Public Health Sciences: Social and Behavioural Health Sciences (Collaborative Specialization in Global Health), Dalla Lana School of Public Health, University of Toronto

 Master of Public Administration, School of Policy Studies, Queen’s University